-Often, with Language Analysis, it can be hard to find unique things to analyse and set yourself apart from your competitors.
+Often, with Language Analysis (also known as Argument Analysis or Analysing Argument), it can be hard to find unique things to analyse and set yourself apart from your competitors.
 Techniques like rhetorical questions, inclusive language and the appeal to family values are regurgitated by thousands of students every year come exam season.
 As you’d imagine, examiners get tired of hearing the same ol’ thing essay after essay.

 So, I challenge you to surprise them!
 And today’s video will help you do just that.